-Did u ever try to delete a file or a folder and got ‘Access Is Denied’ error?
-Or while copying a file it gives ‘The Source File May Be In Use’ error.
+Have you ever tried to delete a file or a folder and gotten ‘Access Is Denied’ error?
+Or while copying a file it seen ‘The Source File May Be In Use’ error.
 These types of errors can occur due to many different reasons, maybe the file is being used by the operating system or some other program, or maybe you do not have administrator privileges.

 If you get an “Access is Denied” error while accessing a folder then it means the administrator has not allowed you permission to access it.
 If you are not an Administrator then you will probably never be able to fix this error.
 But if you are an Administrator and receiving this problem then there is a software called Unlocker that is going to come in handy.

 UPDATE: Lock Hunter seems to be working better in Windows 7(both 32-bit and 64-bit)

 Unlocker is a small, free, and powerful software that lets you see which process is holding the lock on the file/folder and then helps you unlock it.
 After Installing this software you can simply right click the file/folder that is giving “Access is Denied” or “FIle May Be In Use” errors and then click on Unlocker.

 A new window will now pop-up showing the processes as shown below.
 Now you can either unlock all of the processes or kill the process.

 On the left of the ‘Kill Process’ button there is a dropdown menu where you can select Copy, Move, Rename, or Delete functions for a locked file.